Shipping with this method takes 3-5 days

 Dosage and Usage

-- Missed dose: take it when remembered the same day.
-If it is almost time for the next dose, skip the missed dose.
-Do not double the dose.
+If you miss a dose, take it as soon as you remember the same day.
+If it is almost time for the next dose, skip the missed dose and resume your regular schedule.
+Do not take two doses at once.
+Consistent daily use supports stable glycemic control.

 Side Effects and Safety